-He glanced around the other windows, half afraid they had headed the docks to throw him on a boat as an embarrassment.
+He nervously glanced around the other windows.
 The rest of the surrounding buildings were clothiers, milliners, and shoemakers.
 It didn’t look or smell like the docks.
 He leaned back with a soft sigh of relief.

 “Are you sure about this?”

-Galadin jump at his mother’s sudden question.
+Galadin jumped at his mother’s sudden question.
 He looked to see her sitting primly on her bench.
 Her straight back revealed her discomfort.
 She didn’t want to be there.